 This series is part of the dataset: Texas Manufacturing Outlook Survey (Dallas FED)

 Download Full Dataset (.xlsx)Latest updates.
-According to survey data about manufacturers collected by the Federal Reserve in Texas, the seasonally unadjusted diffusion index for capital expenditures (share of CEOs seeing a recent increase minus share reporting a decrease) was 5.6 in October 2025, compared to 15.8 in the previous month.
+Based on a sample of manufacturing firms surveyd by the FED, the seasonally unadjusted diffusion index for capital expenditures (share of CEOs seeing a recent increase minus share reporting a decrease) was 6.1 in January 2026, compared to 5.6 in December 2025.

 Sample.
-There are 256 data points overall in the monthly series shown in the chart above.
-The series covers the time period going from June 2004 to October 2025.
+There are 259 data points overall in the monthly series shown in the plot above.
+The time period covered by the series stretches from June 2004 to January 2026.

 History.
-Here’s a quick look at some simple statistics computed on the whole sample: the diffusion index was equal on average to 6.6; it attained a maximum of 33.8 in August 2004; it reached its minimum of -53.1 in April 2020.
+Take a look at a few summary statistics we calculated on the whole sample: the diffusion index hit a minimum of -53.1 in April 2020; it recorded its maximum of 33.8 in August 2004; it had an average value of 6.6.

 Latest values